Job Search Terminal

 Normal dashboard (after full setup):

-- Stat cards — priority matches, applications sent, new jobs this week (from scans vs. manually added).
+- Stat cards — supporting metrics for priority matches, applications sent, new jobs this week, generated PDFs, follow-ups, interviews, and skipped jobs.

-- Recent activity log — timestamped list of user actions.
+- Recent activity log — “Latest scan” summary appears first (status badges and per-source errors with inline “Disable source”), followed by the timestamped list of user actions.

 - Scan for new jobs button in page header (hidden for new users).